Antique Singer Sewing Machine Value Guide (Rare Models to Identify)

 Based on multiple features, the most common old Singer sewing machines are typically worth around $50 – $500, while the value of rare Singer models can range from $1,000 to $5,000 or more.

-To find the correct price for your old sewing machine, you must inspect the following factors:
+To find the correct price for your old sewing machine, follow the given steps:

 1. Analyze the Condition